htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   some of the logging to ``D_SECURITY:2`` to make the ``-debug:D_SECURITY`` option of the various tools more useful.
   :jira:`2369`

-- DAGMan will now write a rescue DAG and abort when :tool:`condor_dagman` has been pending on nodes for :macro:`DAGMAN_CHECK_QUEUE_INTERVAL` seconds and the associated jobs are not found in the local *condor_schedd* queue.
-  :jira:`1546`

-- File transfer plugins that are installed on the EP can now advertise extra attributes into the STARTD ads.
-  :jira:`1051`

 Bugs Fixed: